nanoframework/nanoFramework.Device.Bluetooth/README.md

 # Gatt Client / Central

-The Bluetooth LE client is used to look for advertisements from devices(Servers) and to connect to those devices and read and write values to Characteristics.
-You can set up notification events so you automatically get informed when a value changes.
+The Bluetooth LE client is used to look for advertisements from devices(Servers) and to connect to those devices and read and/or write values to Characteristics.
+Notification can be set up so events will automatically fire when a value changes.

 We have 2 samples available:
 - Central1  - This straight forward sample to just watch for advertisements and print out results.